-You pay Inpatient hospital (continued) Other hospital services and supplies (ancillary services), such as: Coventry Transplant Network: \$75 copayment per day, up to a maximum of \$750 per admission • Operating, recovery, maternity, and other treatment rooms PPO: \$75 copayment per day, up to a maximum of Prescribed drugs and medicines \$750 per admission Diagnostic tests, such as X-rays, laboratory and pathology services, MRIs, Non-PPO: 40% of the Plan's allowance and any and CAT Scans difference between our allowance and the billed • Blood or blood plasma amount Dressings, splints, casts, and sterile tray services Medical supplies and equipment, including oxygen · Anesthetics, including nurse anesthetist services Autologous blood donations Internal prosthesis Note: We base payment on whether the facility or a health care professional bills for the services or supplies.
+You pay Inpatient hospital (continued) Other hospital services and supplies (ancillary services), such as: Coventry Transplant Network: \$75 copayment per day, up to a maximum of \$750 per admission · Operating, recovery, maternity, and other treatment rooms PPO: \$75 copayment per day, up to a maximum of Prescribed drugs and medicines \$750 per admission Diagnostic tests, such as X-rays, laboratory and pathology services, MRIs, Non-PPO: 40% of the Plan's allowance and any and CAT Scans difference between our allowance and the billed Blood or blood plasma amount • Dressings, splints, casts, and sterile tray services Medical supplies and equipment, including oxygen Anesthetics, including nurse anesthetist services · Autologous blood donations Internal prosthesis Note: We base payment on whether the facility or a health care professional bills for the services or supplies.
 For example, when the hospital bills for its anesthetists' services, we pay Hospital benefits and when the anesthetist bills, we pay under Section 5(b).
-Note: The maximum benefit for any organ/tissue transplant(s) as described on page 51 is: • Coventry Transplant Network: \$1,000,000 per occurrence.
+Note: The maximum benefit for any organ/tissue transplant(s) as described on page 54 is: • Coventry Transplant Network: \$1,000,000 per occurrence.
 To use the Coventry Transplant Network, this must be your primary plan for payment of benefits. • PPO and Non-PPO: \$200,000 per occurrence for PPO services or \$100,000 per occurrence for Non-PPO services.
 Expenses related to complications arising during the transplant admission are considered part of the same occurrence.
 Outpatient prescription drugs and approved travel expenses related to the transplant are not subject to the transplant maximums.
 See Section 5(b) for transplant-related professional services.
 Note: To use the Coventry Transplant Network, this must be your primary plan for payment of benefits.
-Note: Chemotherapy, when supported by a bone marrow transplant or autologous stem cell support is covered only for the specific diagnoses listed on pages 53-55.
+Note: Chemotherapy, when supported by a bone marrow transplant or autologous stem cell support is covered only for the specific diagnoses listed on pages 56-58.
+Note: The Plan pays Inpatient hospital benefits as shown above in connection with dental procedures only when a non-dental physical impairment exists that makes hospitalization necessary to safeguard the health of the patient.